jacoby149/shell_profiles/README.md

-Github is used to sync settings across all of my work stations.
+Dropbox is used to sync settings across all of my work stations.

 VS Code is used to modify profiles.